Mahdi-Meyghani/Movie-Recommendation-System/README.md

 - Predict user ratings for movies, then recommend movies based on those predictions.

 # Data
 The dataset used for training and recommendations is loaded through pandas.
-You can replace the dataset with your own by putting data instead of `credits.csv`, `movies.csv` and `ratings`.
+You can replace the dataset with your own by putting your data instead of `credits.csv`, `movies.csv` and `ratings.csv`.

 # Contributing
 Feel free to open issues and submit pull requests if you would like to improve the app.